Renting vs buying in Kathmandu: the spreadsheet most people skip

 Most rent-or-buy advice skips registration fees, opportunity cost, and the early-EMI interest tax.
 Here is the spreadsheet — with 2026 Kathmandu numbers.

 The cleanest way to lose money in your thirties is to buy a flat in Kathmandu without running the math.
 The cleanest way to feel poor in your forties is to rent forever without running it either.
-Both mistakes come from the same place — neither side has a spreadsheet.
+Both mistakes share a root cause: neither side ever opened a spreadsheet.

 What things actually cost in Kathmandu, April 2026